-In fact, at 8,400 square feet it’s significantly bigger than its neighbour, the well-known American Express lounge.
+In fact, at 8,400 square feet, it’s significantly bigger than its neighbour, the well-known American Express lounge, accessible to selected cardholders.

 Owned by the SkyTeam alliance – the parent company for the likes of Korean Air, Delta and China Eastern – it’s one of a handful of lounges you’ll be sent to if you’re flying Virgin Australia out of Sydney International (with the other options including the Air New Zealand lounge for flights across the Tasman, or Singapore Airlines KrisFlyer lounge if you’re heading to Fiji or Bali).